-The investigation has been proceeding diligently and prudently by the District’s outside legal counsel with assistance by the High School .
+The investigation has been proceeding diligently and prudently by the District’s outside legal counsel with assistance by the Bixby High School administration.
 A number of interviews have been conducted and all of the facts are being gathered for ultimate presentation to the Board of Education.

-As I have stated earlier, under state and federal law the District, including its board members and staff, is precluded f commenting on any facts or information involving any students or employees who may be involved in the investigation.
-These laws have the District from commenting on any details of the investigation.
+As I have stated earlier, under state and federal law, the District, including its board members and staff, is precluded from commenting on any facts or information involving any students or employees who may be involved in the investigation.
+These laws have prohibited the District from commenting on any details of the investigation.

-I want the public to know that all of the oard embers and the persons investigating these issues take this matter very seriously.
-We understand the concerns of our patrons and we are sensitive the need to insure that the values of our community are upheld.
-To that end a comprehensive and thorough investigation is ongoing.
+I want the public to know that all of the board members and the persons investigating these issues take this matter very seriously.
+We understand the concerns of our patrons and we are sensitive of the need to insure that the values of our community are upheld.
+To that end, a comprehensive and thorough investigation is ongoing.
 The Board will conduct a meeting on Thursday, November 30 at 6:00 p.m. to receive an update on the investigation.

 In closing, I will say that you have placed your trust in five board members who are doing everything they can to retain that trust.
 We will see this investigation to a full conclusion and you should trust that, if appropriate, we will hold individuals accountable for their actions.